 When the time with your doctor is running out, it could make you leave out on important questions to ask your doctor.
 Consider the following crucial to be asked:

 Your doctor will also ask you a number of questions, like what are the symptoms of throat cancer that you are experiencing.
-You should be ready to answer them and be sure of what you are saying.
+You should be ready to answer them.

-In the meantime, to avoid the signs of throat cancer, you could avoid things that worsen them, like tobacco.
+In the meantime, to avoid the signs of throat cancer, you could avoid things that worsen them, like tobacco and alcohol.
 If you have throat pain, you must not consume foods and drinks that aggravate the irritation.
 If you are finding it difficult to eat because of throat pain, you could satiate yourself with nutritional supplements.